caiquegaspar/directory-tree-generator/DEVELOPER_GUIDE.md

 #### What the code does:

-- **Iterates through files**: The function reads each file in the directory structure.
+- **Iterates through files**: Identifies all files in the project directory.
-- **Appends file contents**: For each file, it appends its contents to the output file.
-If there is an error reading the file (e.g., permission issues), it appends a message stating `[Error reading file]`.
+- **Appends file contents**: For each file, its contents are appended to the output file.
+Errors (e.g., permission issues) are logged as `[Error reading file]`.

+---

 ### 5. **Writing the Structure to the Output File**

-The `write_tree_to_file` function creates a file called `project_structure.txt` and writes the generated structure to it.
+The `write_tree_to_file` function creates and writes the generated directory tree structure to the `project_structure.txt` file.

 ```bash
 write_tree_to_file() {